Staying in a task is its own problem.

 The soundscape holds your attention once you're moving.
 These are the parts that get you there in the first place.

-One button to begin.
+One question to begin.

 When starting cold is too much.